-The District's appointed officials considered many factors when setting the fiscal year 2019 budget and tax rates.
+The District's appointed officials considered many factors when setting the fiscal year 2021 budget and tax rates.
 Some of those factors include the economy and the anticipated needs of the District for operations and capital outlay in the next year.
-The District adopted a government-wide \$2,817,706 budget, sufficient to provide for budgeted maintenance and operations, debt service, and capital improvements for the fiscal year 2020.
+The District adopted a government-wide \$2,933,867 budget, sufficient to provide for budgeted maintenance and operations, debt service, and capital improvements for the fiscal year 2021.
 It will be funded primarily through property and sales taxes.
+Additionally, management strongly anticipates the receipt of a FEMA grant during the fiscal year 2021.